CharPlux/powerhash/README.md

 If you'd like to use this on a platform that isn't Linux, all it needs is a hugepage mmap implementation for your weird choice of operating systems.
-PRs for the [yellowsun](https://github.com/kazcw/yellowsun) project are welcome
+PRs for the [yellowsun](https://github.com/kazcw/yellowsun) project are welcome!